Watch video: Biker manages narrow escape as speeding Rajdhani Express shatters vehicle

 A man riding a two-wheeler managed a narrow escape after a failed attempt to cross the train tracks on his motorcycle.
-According to reports, the incident took place in Mumbai and the train is Rajdhani Express.
+The video of the incident has gone viral.
+Viral video belongs to a level crossing gate near Achhalda railway station of Kanpur - Tundla section of North Central Railway.
+It falls under Auraiya district of Uttar Pradesh.

 As per the time stamp on the video, the incident occurred on February 12.